dcmi/dctap-python/docs/elements/valueDataType/index.rst

 valueDataType
 ^^^^^^^^^^^^^

-The DCTAP model was designed for compatability with the RDF model.
+The DCTAP model was designed for compatibility with the RDF model.
 In the RDF model, literal values can be tagged with a datatype that marks the value as a date, string, decimal number, and the like.
 The most commonly used